There are currently two ways to implement an Azure hardware token for Azure Multi-Factor Authentication:

 Adding Protectimus Slim NFC as a recognized second factor of authentication to your Azure MFA is pretty straightforward.
 All you need to do is log into the MFA setup page, configure the authentication to recognize your Azure authentication token and program the device itself to be used for Azure MFA.
 The whole process takes mere minutes and is described in detail here.

 Microsoft does not provide any exact info on time drift with Azure MFA, but the implementation has been said to be based on RFC 6238 which suggests that the time drift is indeed supported.
 Azure MFA allows one-time passwords within a time range of 900 seconds, this means time drift support is not really necessary.
+But if you’d like to keep time drift issue under control, use Protectimus Slim NFC tokens, which have a time synchronization feature now.
+The time is resynchronized when a secret key is flashed to the token.

 A hardware token is by far the most bulletproof protection you can get for your data stored on a cloud.
 Such a device generates secure passwords without and needs no network connection whatsoever.
 With a hardware token you have an impenetrable wall between your data and anyone who tries to steal it.
 There’s simply no way for hackers to infect the device or intercept the generated codes.
 And if a hardware token is stolen or lost you most probably will notice it immediately, whereas with an infected app or intercepted SMS you might not know any damage is done before it’s too late.